seung-lab/kimimaro/README.md

 #### `parallel_chunk_size`

 This only applies when using parallel.
-Sets the number of skeletons for a subprocess before returning control to the main thread, updating the progress bar, and acquring a new task.
+This sets the number of skeletons a subprocess will extract before returning control to the main thread, updating the progress bar, and acquiring a new task.
 If this value is set too low (e.g. < 10-20) the cost of interprocess communication can become significant and even dominant.
 If it is set too high, task starvation may occur for the other subprocesses if a subprocess gets a particularly hard skeleton and they complete quickly.
 Progress bar updates will be infrequent if the value is too high as well.

 The actual chunk size used will be `min(parallel_chunk_size, len(cc_labels) // parallel)`. `cc_labels` represents the number of connected components in the sample.